Skip to content

 S-->>C: Tool result

-Server-declared capabilities (Logging, Completions) are always available.
-Client-dependent capabilities (Roots, Sampling, Elicitation) require the MCP client to declare support — the server checks for their presence before using them and gracefully degrades when they are unavailable.
+Server-declared capabilities (completions) are always available because GitLab MCP Server advertises them unconditionally.
+Client-dependent capabilities (elicitation) require the MCP client to declare support — the server checks for it before using the capability and gracefully degrades when it is unavailable, falling back to standard parameterized tools so no functionality is lost.

 CapabilityClaude DesktopVS Code CopilotCursorClaude Code